Why World Vision is in Chile

 - Thanks to workshops and fairs we organized with our partners, children and youth have been trained on values, caring practices, child protection, and child rights so they can protect themselves and build positive relationships.

 - 4,066 families and volunteers have been trained on how to build protective environments for children and report cases of abuse.
 Volunteers pass on their knowledge to others in their communities.

 - To ensure that children feel protected, we worked with local schools to provide teachers with age-appropriate methods to teach boys and girls about child rights and child protection.

-- Through child protection networks, young leaders have been empowered by World Vision with tools to advocate for better education, protection, and healthcare with local governments.
+- Through child protection networks, we have empowered young leaders with tools to advocate for better education, protection, and healthcare with local governments.

 Healthy Children and Families